tox-dev/filelock/docs/index.rst

     decorated()

+Note: When a process gets the lock (i.e. within the `with lock:` region), it is usually good to check what has already been done by other processes.
+For example, each process above first check the existence of the file.
+If it is already created, we should not destroy the work of other processes.
+This is typically the case when we want just one process to write content into a file, and let every process to read the content.

 The :meth:`acquire <filelock.BaseFileLock.acquire>` method accepts also a ``timeout`` parameter.
 If the lock cannot be acquired within ``timeout`` seconds, a :class:`Timeout <filelock.Timeout>` exception is raised: